Summer Plan B Fellowship

 - Preliminary Draft of the Paper or Project (i.e. either a completed seminar paper/project or one in progress).
 Research papers (literary, linguistic, rhetorical and pedagogical), creative writing, new media, and professional portfolio projects are all eligible for consideration.

-- A copy of the Contract Form for ENGL 5591 (Plan B)
+- A copy of the Contract Form for ENGL or WRIT 8094 (Plan B)

 Applications will be evaluated on the basis of completeness of application; thoroughness, development, and attention to detail, especially in the prospectus and plan for action; the quality, accomplishment, and potential of the work-in-progress.

 Fellowship award recipients may also be asked to present their completed papers or projects to an audience of students in ENGL 8906 as well as invited faculty and peers in the program during the fall semester.

 Briefly describe the paper or project.
 300 word limit